 Treatment of ankle arthritis depends on the stage of this condition.
 Conservative methods are typically implemented in the initial stages.
-These methods involve use of orthotics and bracing, administration of corticosteroids and NSAIDs, as well as activity modification and physical therapy7.
+These methods involve the use of orthotics and bracing, administration of corticosteroids and NSAIDs, as well as activity modification and physical therapy7.
 Operative management is indicated for those with pain unreceptive to conservative care, particularly those with end-stage arthritis5.
 End-stage arthritis involves cartilage loss and bone-on-bone contact with total or subtotal disappearance or deformation of the joint space5.
 Ankle arthrodesis (AA) and total ankle arthroplasty (TAA) are the two primary surgeries for treatment of end-stage ankle arthritis5.